Kaan Güneşberk: Biography

-Gunesberk was raised in Ottawa, Ontario and attended the arts magnet school Canterbury High School.
+Güneşberk was raised in Ottawa, Ontario and attended the arts magnet school Canterbury High School.
 He attended the jazz program at University of Toronto.
 In Toronto, he formed the experimental electronic band Kilmanjaro.
 The band was active between 2012 and 2018, releasing their debut album in 2017.
 He is part of a number of other Toronto-based music projects.

-Gunesberk began collaborating with Frank Dukes early in his professional career.
-His first major songwriting placement was on the 2015 Drake single "Right Hand" on which Gunesberk also sings background vocals.
-During the rest of the decade, Gunesberk would closely collaborate with Dukes, working in the studio with him and artists Post Malone and Camila Cabello, among others.
-Gunesberk has also contributed to tracks for Frank Ocean, Zayn Malik, Aminé, and Lorde.
+Güneşberk began collaborating with Frank Dukes early in his professional career.
+His first major songwriting placement was on the 2015 Drake single "Right Hand" on which Güneşberk also sings background vocals.
+During the rest of the decade, Güneşberk would closely collaborate with Dukes, working in the studio with him and artists Post Malone and Camila Cabello, among others.
+He has also contributed to tracks for Frank Ocean, Zayn Malik, Aminé, and Lorde.
+He has Turkish ancestry.